 Then He said, “Go therefore…,” associating His authority with

-evangelism.
-Evangelism is the one ministry of the five (listed in Eph
+evangelism, which is the one ministry of five (listed in Eph

-4-11,12) that God is most willing to demonstrate His power and authority,
+4-11,12) that God is most willing to manifest Himself in power and authority,

-which is the seal on the Gospel.
-Telling somebody to believe in Jesus
+acting as the seal of the Gospel.
+Telling people to believe in Jesus

-for the forgiveness of sin isn’t very appealing to most people; often they
+for the forgiveness of sin is not very appealing to most; often they're not even aware they

 gospel, it tells people that this is not just another message, but one

-they had better heed, and gives them reason to commit their lives to it.
+they had better heed, giving them reason to commit their lives to it.
 Even

 the hardened sinner is willing to give his heart to Jesus because he sees

 ideas about God.
-We have the Bible and the nation of Israel as proof of God,
+We have the creation, the Bible and the nation of Israel as proof of God,

 but when signs and wonders are present in the proclamation of the gospel, it